Turning your second home into a short-rerm rental

 Before diving into the world of short-term rentals, it’s essential to grasp the fundamentals of this unique form of accommodation.
 Short-term rentals have become increasingly popular in recent years, offering a flexible and personalised lodging option for travellers around the globe.

-When delving into the realm of short-term rentals, it’s crucial to understand the diverse range of properties that fall under this category.
+When delving into the short-term rentals space, it’s crucial to understand the diverse range of properties that fall under this category.
 From cosy urban flats to luxurious countryside villas, short-term lettings come in all shapes and sizes, catering to a wide array of preferences and budgets.

 2. What is a short-term rental?